 PHAs are required to include in the administrative plan, policies concerning repayment by a family of amounts owed to the PHA [24 CFR 982.54].
+If the family breaches an agreement with the PHA to pay amounts owed to a PHA, or amounts paid to an owner by a PHA, the PHA, at its discretion, may offer a family the opportunity to enter an agreement to pay amounts owed to a PHA or amounts paid to an owner by a PHA.
+The PHA may prescribe the terms of the agreement [24 CFR 982.552(c)(1)(vii).
 This part describes the PHA's policies for recovery of monies owed to the PHA by families or owners.

-When an action or inaction of an owner or participant results in the overpayment of housing assistance, the PHA holds the owner or participant liable to return any overpayments to the PHA.
+When an action or inaction of an owner or participant results in the overpayment of housing assistance, the PHACOC holds the owner or participant liable to return any overpayments to the PHACOC.

-The PHA will enter into repayment agreements in accordance with the policies contained in this part as a means to recover overpayments.
+The PHACOC -will enter into repayment agreements in accordance with the policies contained in this part as a means to recover overpayments.